 Please inform Murdo Crosbie of all Salmon/Grilse/Sea Trout Caught On the day of capture or ASAP on Email email@example.com or on 0779 865 3740

 Anglers should be aware of the legal requirements in place before they book fishing.
-Each of the rivers within the Galloway area have separate sets of rules and/or recommendations outlined below.
-There are also conservation codes, individual beat and booking agency conditions to be considered.
-Fundamental legislation requires that all anglers have written permission to fish for salmon and sea trout anywhere in Scotland.
+Each River in Galloway has its own set of regulations set by the river's District Salmon Fishery Board and its fisheries.
+Legislation requires that all anglers have written permission to fish for salmon and sea trout anywhere in Scotland.

 District Salmon Fishery Board regulations